vche/divelog_convert/README.md

         - Enrich: `divelog_convert -d -i test/data/jtrak-export.uddf -o temp/from_jtrak.uddf`
     - From dive cloud:
         - Export diverlog cloud [to be synced from dive computer to get latest dives]
-        - Convert required zxu to uddf: `divelog_convert -d -i data/divecloud_20221226174016.zip -if diverlog -o data/from_divelog.uddf`
+        - Convert required zxu to uddf: `divelog_convert -d -i data/divecloud_20221226174016.zip -if diverlog -o temp/from_divelog.uddf`
     - Import all uddf to subsurface / macdive
+        - Merge all uddf into one: `divelog_convert -d -i temp/from_diviac.uddf,temp/from_divelog.uddf -o temp/all_dives.uddf`

 - Process to import dives to diverlog
     - Diviac export to csv (or macdive/subsurface)